ToniWonKanobi/theoveranalyzed.net/posts/2015/4/10/my-apple-watch-try-on-session-and-that-keyboard.md

 I've played with the trackpad on the 13" MacBook Pro with Retina display, and this felt the same.

 What I was most looking forward to was typing on this thing.
 Jason Snell has bemoaned it endlessly in his reviews for [Macworld][macworld], [Six Colors][sixcolors], and his podcast [Upgrade](relay.fm/upgrade).
-I assumed he other keyboard purists weren't really the target market, since,  for them, clicky keyboards are the best.
+I assume keyboard purists like him weren't really the target market, since,  for them, clicky keyboards will always the best.
 I assumed that it would feel just the same as typing on my MacBook Pros and Air's of the past.

 Boy was I wrong.
 It really, truly does feel just *slightly* more feedback-y than typing on an iPad screen.
 The latter is certainly the worst typing experience of all, but the former isn't that far ahead.
 Yes, the keys feel very sturdy.
-Typing on the keyboard evoke all those things I remember Jony Ive talking about in the promotional videos.
+Typing on the keyboard evokes all those things I remember Jony Ive talking about in the promotional videos.
 Don't get me wrong: this keyboard is an excellent hardware milestone.
 I just think it will take some getting used to.
 If you preordered one, be ready.
 It's not going to feel like typing on anything you've typed on before.

 <figure>
 	<img src="http://d.pr/i/120bA+" alt="Closing picture">